+'''

 spacewalk-proxy start

+'''

-If you need to update many proxies, you can create an action chain of this command sequence.
+If you need to update many proxies, you can create an action chain of this command sequence on the Uyuni Server.
 You can use the action chain to perform updates on multiple proxies at the same time.